On This Page

 - Problems bringing teeth together in normal position: Some patients have reported this unusual sensation just after removing the device.

-Note that nearly all of the side effects typically diminish or disappear completely after a few months, once you get used to the mouthpiece.
+Note that most side effects usually subside after a few months, once you get used to the mouthpiece.
 Working with a dentist to ensure the proper fit can also help mitigate side effects.
 If the problems persist, see your dentist or sleep specialist about making adjustments.
+It may take some trial and error to get your perfect fit.

 How to Get a Mouthpiece for Sleep Apnea